miklosme/papers/src/app/home.md

+# Daily Digest (March 20, 2025)

+Hold onto your lab coats, AI enthusiasts!
+We've got a trio of mind-bending papers that'll make your neural networks tingle with excitement.

+First up, get ready to play some cards with the AI that's breaking all the rules!
+[R3D2, a new generalist agent](https://papers.miklos.dev/2503.14555) for the cooperative game Hanabi, is rewriting the playbook on multi-agent reinforcement learning.
+This clever system uses text-based game representations to adapt on the fly, collaborating with unfamiliar partners and tackling different player counts like a pro.
+It's the Swiss Army knife of Hanabi agents, folks!

+Shifting gears, we're hitting the road with some seriously smart cars.
+Ever wonder [how AI vehicles explain their behavior](https://papers.miklos.dev/2503.14557)?
+This groundbreaking research dives into the world of causal reasoning, teaching autonomous vehicles to spill the beans on their decision-making process.
+It's like giving your car a psychology degree – now it can tell you exactly why it decided to slam on the brakes!

+Last but not least, we're bringing home the bacon with an AI system that's revolutionizing swine disease diagnosis.
+This [multi-agent diagnostic powerhouse](https://papers.miklos.dev/2503.15204) is faster than a greased pig, using retrieval-augmented generation to deliver lightning-quick, evidence-based diagnoses.
+It's like having a team of expert vets in your pocket, ready to keep those porkers in prime condition.

+There you have it, folks – from game-playing geniuses to chatty cars and pig-saving AIs.
+The future of artificial intelligence is looking brighter (and weirder) than ever!

 # Daily Digest (March 19, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with some underwater espionage, shall we?